Genetic history of Europe: Recent history

-During the period of the Roman Empire, historical sources show that there were many movements of people around Europe, both within and outside the Empire.
-Historic sources sometimes cite instances of genocide inflicted by the Romans upon rebellious provincial tribes.
-If this did in fact occur, it would have been limited given that modern populations show considerable genetic continuity in their respective regions.
-The process of 'Romanisation' appears to have been accomplished by the colonisation of provinces by a few Latin speaking administrators, military personnel, settled veterans, and private citizens (merchants, traders) who emanated from the Empire's various regions (and not merely from Roman Italy).
-They served as a nucleus for the acculturation of local notables.

-Given their small numbers and varied origins, Romanization does not appear to have left distinct genetic signatures in Europe.
+Expansions of the Roman Empire do not appear to have left distinct genetic signatures in Europe.
 Indeed, Romance-speaking populations in the Balkans, like Romanians, Aromanians, Moldovans, etc. have been found to genetically resemble neighbouring Greek and South Slavic-speaking peoples rather than modern Italians.
 Steven Bird has speculated that E1b1b1a was spread during the Roman era through Thracian and Dacian populations from the Balkans into the rest of Europe.

 Concerning the late Roman period of (not only) Germanic "Völkerwanderung", some suggestions have been made, at least for Britain, with Y haplogroup I1a being associated with Anglo-Saxon immigration in eastern England, and R1a being associated with Norse immigration in northern Scotland.

 Genetics of modern European populations

 Patrilineal studies

 There are four main Y-chromosome DNA haplogroups that account for most of Europe's patrilineal descent.